Formal Complaints from the Public

 In carrying out its mandate, Telefilm Canada constantly strives to provide excellent standards of service and build mutually beneficial relationships with its partners in the Canadian audiovisual industry.
 To this end, Telefilm Canada has adopted a Customer Service Charter – For Telefilm Canada’s Clients (the “Service Charter”).
 This document contains information on the service standards, the complaint process after a decision is rendered by Telefilm Canada, and the appeal process that Telefilm Canada offers to its clients.
 We therefore invite you to consult this document to familiarize yourself with these mechanisms.
 However, a client might still be dissatisfied with the service received from Telefilm Canada even after having used a mechanismprovided in the Service Charter.
 In such a case, Telefilm Canada also makes a formal complaint procedure available to its clients.

 Important: The mechanism for considering formal complaints from the public described below is not a substitute for nor an additional recourse to the appeal procedure for a decision rendered by Telefilm Canada as set out in the Service Charter.

 Mechanism for examining formal complaints from the public

-- Submit your complaint to the chair of the Audit and Finance Committee of Telefilm Canada by e-mail or regular mail to:
+- Submit your complaint to the Chairman of the Board of Telefilm Canada by e-mail or regular mail to: email@example.com.

 - Indicate your name, mailing address, telephone number and e-mail address so that we can contact you if necessary.
 Also, please do not forget to include any relevant documents or other information in support of your complaint.